code16/sharp/README.md

 - Add the package with composer: `composer require code16/sharp`,
 - [Laravel 5.4 only] Register the service provider `Code16\Sharp\SharpServiceProvider` in the provider array of `config/app.php`,
-- Publish assets: `php artisan vendor:publish --provider=Code16\Sharp\SharpServiceProvider`.
+- Publish assets: `php artisan vendor:publish --tag=assets`.

 ## Configuration